Zahra1221/Gender-Recognition-using-Transformers/README.md

 For the PAN-18 dataset, first download the PAN-18 train and test datasets and unzip them.
 Then download this repository, place it beside this PAN-18 train and test datasets, and unzip it.
 Execute the "concatenate_images.py" file to produce the combined images.
 The combined images will automatically appear in two new folders, image_train and image_test.
 Now you are ready to execute the files in the "PAN-18" folder.

+To execute the codes in this repository install these two libraries:

+    pip install -q transformers
+    pip install transformers pytorch-lightning --quiet

-The codes in this repository are dependent to the following libraries:
+The codes are also dependent to the following libraries:

-    transformers
-    transformers pytorch-lightning
     os
     cv2
     PIL